manatools/dnfdaemon/docs/server.rst

    :return: update info for the package **(JSON)**
    :rtype: string (s)

-.. py:function:: Search(fields, keys, match_all, newest_only, tags )

-   Search for packages where keys is matched in fields

-   :param fields: yum po attributes to search in
-   :type fields: array of strings
-   :param keys: keys to search for
-   :type keys: array of strings
-   :param match_all: match all keys or only one
-   :type match_all: boolean
-   :param newest_only: match all keys or only one
-   :type newest_only: boolean
-   :param tags: search in pkgtags
-   :type tags: boolean
-   :return: list of pkg_id's for matches
-   :rtype: array of stings (as)

-.. py:function:: SearchWithAttr(fields, keys, attrs, match_all, newest_only, tags )
+.. py:function:: Search(fields, keys, attrs, match_all, newest_only, tags )

    Search for packages where keys is matched in fields and return extra attributes